 The chronicle of the Confederation dates back to the establishment of the first worker association in 1945.

 It was the employees of the then Franco-Ethiopian Railway who established the first Workers Union in Ethiopia.

-This followed by the formation of Addis Ababa Fiber Mills, Indo-Ethiopian Textiles, Wonji Sugar Plantation, Ethiopian Airlines and General Ethiopian Transport (a.k.a.
+This was followed by the formation of Addis Ababa Fiber Mills, Indo-Ethiopian Textiles, Wonji Sugar Plantation, Ethiopian Airlines and General Ethiopian Transport (a.k.a.
 Anbessa Bus Company) Worker Unions.